hashicorp/vault/website/source/docs/secrets/kmip/index.html.md

 the lifecycle of it KMIP managed objects.
-KMIP, which stands for [Key Management Interoperability Protocol](#kmip-spec), is a standardized protocol that allows services and applications to perform cryptographic operations without having to manage cryptographic material, otherwise known a manage objects, by delegating its storage and lifecycle to a key management server.
+KMIP, which stands for [Key Management Interoperability Protocol](#kmip-spec), is a standardized protocol that allows services and applications to perform cryptographic operations without having to manage cryptographic material, otherwise known as manage objects, by delegating its storage and lifecycle to a key management server.

 ## Setup